lena-ra/Flavored-Dark-Matter/README.md

 ### Prerequisites

-> **Important:** micrOMEGAs must be installed (we used version 6.1.15) and the corresponding model directory must be set up in order to run the calculations.
+> **Important:** `micrOMEGAs` must be installed (which can be downloaded from [https://lapth.cnrs.fr/micromegas/](https://lapth.cnrs.fr/micromegas/), we used `v6.1.15`) and the corresponding model directory must be set up in order to run the calculations.
 If multiple cores are used for parallel processing, the model directory should be created multiple times, once for each core.

 Now, follow these steps to run your calculations: